wp-graphql/automation-tests/README.md

 1. Contributors open pull requests from forks to the `develop` branch
 2. PR titles are validated using the Semantic PR Titles workflow
-3. When a PR is merged, the Changeset Generation workflow creates a changeset file
+3. When a PR is ready, the 'ready-for-changeset' label is added to trigger the Changeset Generation workflow
+4. The workflow creates a changeset file and commits it to the `develop` branch
-4. Changesets accumulate in the `develop` branch
+5. Changesets accumulate in the `develop` branch
-5. The Release Management workflow collects changesets and creates a release PR
+6. The Release Management workflow collects changesets and creates a release PR
-6. When the release PR is merged to `main`, the Create Tag workflow creates a tag
+7. When the release PR is merged to `main`, the Create Tag workflow creates a tag
-7. The Deployment workflow is triggered by the tag and deploys the plugin to WordPress.org and creates a GitHub release
+8. The Deployment workflow is triggered by the tag and deploys the plugin to WordPress.org and creates a GitHub release

 ## Directory Structure